Sea of Galilee Overview

 7. Because of its location, storms can arise quickly and drop down onto its surface without much warning.

-8. The Sea of Galilee was located on a main crossroad of the known world during Christ's ministry on earth.
-This international highway was called the “Via Maris” (Way of the Sea), and linked travel between the three continents of, Africa, Asia, and Europe.
+8. The Sea of Galilee was located at a main crossroads of the known world during Christ's ministry on earth.
+This international highway called the “Via Maris” (Way of the Sea), linked travel between the three continents of Africa, Asia, and Europe.

 9. Travelers from these 3 continents were forced to use this route as there were few other options for traveling to and from each continent.
-This was so because there was a desert to the east that was impassible due to lack of water, and the Mediterranean Sea was located to the west which was not a realistic option for travel as it was expensive and ships were scarce.
+This was so because the desert to the east was impassible due to a lack of water, and the Mediterranean Sea was located to the west, which was not a realistic option for travel as it was expensive and ships were scarce.

-10. The Via Maris passed right along the northern shore of the Sea of Galilee, and there are old ruins and markers showing its existence.
+10. The Via Maris passed right along the northern shore of the Sea of Galilee, and old ruins and markers show its existence.

 11. The north shore of the Sea of Galilee was even more traveled than the roads and routes leading through Jerusalem.